Share this post on:

 An introvert is a person with low extraversion in The Big Five Personality Traits model.

-If you are a low extravert, you might keep to yourself more and not be as chatty at the office.
+If you are a low extravert, you might be more introverted and less chatty at the office.

 Depending on how social your job is, you might need downtime after work, so you might not go to the happy hour or office birthday party.